dayton-outar/smpl/SPECIFICATION.md

 SMPL can denote the following types of literals:

 - Signed integers that can fit into 32-bit two’s complement representation, strings and characters.
-Integers are assumed to be in decimal, unless prefixed with#xor#bin which case they are in hexadecimal or binary, respectively.
+Integers are assumed to be in decimal, unless prefixed with `#x` or `#b` in which case they are in hexadecimal or binary, respectively.

 | Escape Sequence | Character Denoted |
 | :--- | :--- |